Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 Late effects don’t start until later in life.

-What conditions occur depend on several factors, including specific medicines used during treatment, amount and location of radiation treatment, and age of the patient.
+Long-term and late effects depend on what medicines were used, amount and location of radiation treatment, and age of the patient.

 Research continues to develop treatments that reduce the long-term and late effects in cancer survivors.

-Research also focuses on developing more effective treatments for children whose cancer doesn’t respond to the original therapy or returns after treatment.
+Research also focuses on developing more effective treatments for rare cases when children’s cancer doesn’t respond to the original therapy or returns after treatment.

 Together does not endorse any branded product mentioned in this article.